pragmaticivan/wizard/README.md

 ## Why

 Loading dependencies and including them into express shouldn't be hard.
-Sometimes you need a clean and powerful interface like the one provide on glob package to do the job.
+Sometimes you need a clean and powerful interface like the one provide by the glob package to do the job.

 That's why express-wizard exists.